 Goldana even, sister indeed, as if I had ever believed that lie of Alistair’s.
 Goldana’s bastard son with Alistair had also been killed.
-Two clean shots, one from an Antivan Assassin’s bow, and the other shot from an Orlesian Master Bard had found their marks true just as the King bordered his ship.
-Captain Kylon looking the other way when the child had been killed, that had been a hard order to give.
+Two clean shots, one from an Antivan assassins bow, and the other shot from an Orlesian Master Bard had found their marks true just as the King boarded his ship.
+Captain Kylon looking the other way when the child had been killed.
+Which for me had been a hard order to give.
 The child my own dog had brought to show me.
 The Queen knew many things about her husband and his heritage, Alistair had no true sister.
 Thanks to the records that I had uncovered of Duncan’s from the Denerim compound before I had left for the Vigil.
 All of the King’s whores throughout Denerim would never see the light of morning.
 Many wrongs of the past would be corrected this night.

 Templars on guard at the Denerim Chantry were so easy to get drunk on duty from their boredom.
 Leliana had been able to piece together a lot of Alistair’s history at the Chantry and how he would sneak out at night and visit the many whores around town.
 Alistair had at least told the truth about not being very religious.
 A red-haired Chantry sister had discovered many things that went on behind the scenes at Denerim’s Chantry.
 The Grand Cleric of Denerim would also not live long once the Queen of Ferelden left the country for her part in setting the Queen up in Amaranthine, using Anders in that plot.
 The Blackstone Irregulars and the Mage’s Collective would see to this on my behalf.
 The Mage’s Collective had a bone to pick with the Grand Cleric, to the Queen’s delight.